 We are working to identify and meet candidates from increasingly diverse backgrounds and to minimize bias in our screening process.
-Through our university recruiting program we visit over 50 universities each year, and virtual webinars allow us to engage graduate students at over 100 universities.
+Through our university recruiting program we engage graduate students at over 100 universities.
 Our outreach to students who are members of affinity groups on campus supports diversification of our candidate pool.
 We are committed to broadening relationships with historically black colleges and universities with graduate programs in our technical disciplines.
 Our recruiting teams also identify diverse candidates from employee referrals, website applicants, and conferences.
 Our leaders are continuously engaged with experienced consultants in other firms to stay alert to trends in the industry and to recruit.
 We employ a behavioral and technical competency-based interviewing process to reduce bias in our candidate screening.